LCSB-BioCore/COBREXA.jl/README.md

 |:--------------:|:-------:|:---------:|:---------:|
 | [![docs-img]][docs-url] | [![CI][ci-img]][ci-url] | [![codecov][cov-img]][cov-url] | [![contrib][contrib-img]][contrib-url] |

-This is package aims to provide constraint based reconstruction and analysis tools at the exa-scale in Julia.
+This is package provides constraint-based reconstruction and analysis tools for exa-scale metabolic models in Julia.

 ## How to get started

 ### Prerequisites and requirements

 - **Operating system**: Use Linux (Debian, Ubuntu or centOS), MacOS, or Windows 10 as your operating system. `COBREXA` has been tested on these systems.
 - **Julia language**: In order to use `COBREXA`, you need to install Julia 1.0 or higher.
-Download and installation instructions for Julia are [here](https://julialang.org/downloads/).
+Download and follow the installation instructions for Julia [here](https://julialang.org/downloads/).
-- **Hardware requirements**: `COBREXA` runs on any hardware that can run Julia, and can easily use resources from multiple computers interconnected by network.
-For processing large datasets, you require to ensure that the total amount of available RAM on all involved computers is larger than the data size.
+- **Hardware requirements**: `COBREXA` runs on any hardware that can run Julia, and can easily use resources from multiple computers interconnected on a network.
+For processing large datasets, you are required to ensure that the total amount of available RAM on all involved computers is larger than the data size.
+- **Optimization solvers**: `COBREXA` uses [`JuMP.jl`](https://github.com/jump-dev/JuMP.jl) to formulate optimization problems and is compatible with all [`JuMP` supported solvers](https://jump.dev/JuMP.jl/stable/installation/#Supported-solvers).
+However, to perform analysis at least one of thes solvers need to be installed on your machine.
+For a pure Julia we recommend [`Tulip.jl`](https://github.com/ds4dm/Tulip.jl), but any other solver would also work.

 :bulb: If you are new to Julia, it is adviseable to [familiarize youself with the environment first](https://docs.julialang.org/en/v1/manual/getting-started/).
-Use the full Julia [documentation](https://docs.julialang.org) to solve various possible language-related issues, and the [Julia package manager docs](https://julialang.github.io/Pkg.jl/v1/getting-started/) to solve installation-related difficulties.
+Use the Julia [documentation](https://docs.julialang.org) to solve various language-related issues, and the [Julia package manager docs](https://julialang.github.io/Pkg.jl/v1/getting-started/) to solve installation-related difficulties.
+Of course, [the Julia channel](https://discourse.julialang.org/) is another fast and easy way to find answers to Julia specific questions.

 ### Installation